SanderMertens/flecs/docs/Systems.md

 1. Commands to be merged before another system
 2. Operations not to be enqueued as commands.

-The mechanisms to accomplish this are sync points for 1), and `no_readonly` systems for 2).
+The mechanisms to accomplish this are sync points for 1), and `immediate` systems for 2).

 ### Sync points
 Sync points are moments during the frame where all commands are flushed to the storage.
 Systems that run after a sync point will be able to see all operations that happened up until the sync point.
 Sync points are inserted automatically by analyzing which commands could have been inserted and which components are being read by systems.